mfellner/cucumber-android/README.md

 This project provides an Android-backend to [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) and is basically an updated and improved version of [ccady-ubermind](https://github.com/ccady-ubermind/cucumber-android)'s *cucumber-android.*

+**ATTENTION!** This repository is no longer actively maintained.
+Cucumber-android has become an official module of [cucumber-jvm](https://github.com/cucumber/cucumber-jvm).

 ## Getting started

 Read the `README` from `cucumber-android/` to either